Workplace community building can make a huuugeee difference in overall job satisfaction.

 The Perks of Community Building Within Company

 Community building within a company gives employees a sense of belonging and connectedness at work.
-Employees value networking and activities beside the context of work that build trust and relationship as well as create a sense of togetherness in a team.
+Employees value networking and team-building activities outside the context of work that builds trust and relationship as well as creates a sense of togetherness in a team.